codebar/tutorials/general/getting-started-in-tech.md

 title: Getting Started in Tech
 ---

 Technology is a vast subject.
 It can enable you to write a to-do list on your phone, sell goods online or send a space probe to Neptune.
 Software is built by developers and codebar is here to teach you how to write such software.
-Whether you want to make a career of it or use your skills on personal projects.
+Whether you want to make a career of it or acquire some exta skills.

 Typically software can fall into two (very broad) categories: